How to Avoid Probate in Florida

 The primary purpose of probate is to transfer a decedent’s assets to their intended heirs after payment of the decedent’s debts.
-Probate is a legal procedure to transfer legal title of the decedent’s property to the heirs listed in the decedent’s will and to pay any creditors to whom the decedent owed money at the time of his death.
+Probate is a legal procedure to transfer legal title of the decedent’s property to the heirs listed in the decedent’s will and to pay any creditors to whom the decedent owed money at the time of their death.
 All property titled in the decedent’s name is subject to probate.
-The decedent’s probate assets are referred to as his “probate estate.”
+The decedent’s probate assets are referred to as their “probate estate.”

 Probate is statutory in nature, meaning that the rules and procedures for probate were established by the Florida legislature and are expressed in Florida statutes.
-A probate is usually initiated and conducted by a person that the decedent nominated in his will to be his “personal representative.”
+A probate is usually initiated and conducted by a person that the decedent nominated in their will to be their “personal representative.”

 Creditors are notified and invited to file claims for money owed in probate court.
-Creditor claims must be paid or resolved before the court will allow the transfer of the decedent’s assets to his heirs.
+Creditor claims must be paid or resolved before the court will allow the transfer of the decedent’s assets to their heirs.
 Probate ends with a court order discharging the personal representative and conveying legal title to robate assets as directed in the will.

 Probate is administered by a special civil court division referred to as “probate court.”
 Probate involves filing with the court descriptions of the decedent’s assets and giving notice to the decedent’s creditors.
 Disputes among heirs about the interpretation of the decedent’s will and disagreements with the decedent’s creditors are resolved in probate court.
 The probate process requires the preparation and filing of several statutory forms, several orders issued by the probate judge, and in some cases, court hearings and trials.
 Florida law requires that the decedent’s personal representative retain a Florida attorney to assist with probate; the personal representative cannot file or conduct probate on their own.